 Discussing, recording and reporting concerns

-The Amber Trust Safeguarding Officer will complete an assessment on concerns reported to him.
-The Safeguarding Officer will discuss concerns with the relevant Local Safeguarding Children Board if advice is needed to decide upon the necessity for a referral to a relevant agency.
-A formal referral to Local Authority children’s social care, the police or accident and emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with the Safeguarding Officer or the completion of an assessment.
+The Amber Trust will complete an assessment on concerns reported and will discuss concerns with the relevant Local Safeguarding Children Board if advice is needed to decide upon the necessity for a referral to a relevant agency.
+A formal referral to Local Authority children’s social care, the police or accident and emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with the Safeguarding Person or the completion of an assessment.

-The Amber Trust recognises its duty to follow up and report all concerns or allegations made against any of its practitioners, professionals, volunteers or trustees, and all such concerns of allegations of abuse will be treated seriously.
-If an allegation is made, the Safeguarding Officer and Chair of Trustees should be informed, and a disciplinary investigation will be carried out.
+The Amber Trust recognises its duty to follow up and report all concerns or allegations made against any of its practitioners, professionals, volunteers or trustees, and all such concerns or allegations of abuse will be treated seriously.
+If an allegation is made, the DSP and DSL should be informed, and a disciplinary investigation will be carried out.
 There may also be criminal (police) investigations.
 If necessary, the appropriate authorities will be contacted and if there is any concern for the immediate safety of a child or young person then the police/social services will be contacted.

 The national helplines are 999 if the child is at immediate risk or the police on 101 if you think a crime has been committed